 CareCredit ® is accepted by more than 175,000 healthcare providers and it can be used for a laundry list of medical expenses.

 Some of the things you can charge to the card include:

 - Hearing devices

-- Noise-cancelling headphones purchased at the doctor’s office
+- Noise-canceling headphones purchased at the doctor’s office

 - Eye exams and glasses